hmercker/soultruth-hugo-0-118-2/content/contemporary-messages/messages-sorted-year/messages-2025/en-2025-9-20-1-af-jesus.md

 ---
-title: "Carry the Flame of Love and Truth "
+title: "Carry the Flame of Love and Truth"
 menu_title: ""
-description: "Carry the Flame of Love and Truth "
+description: "Carry the Flame of Love and Truth"
 date: 2025-10-12 06:00:00+00:00
 draft: False
 hidden: True
 weight:
 ---
 # Carry the Flame of Love and Truth

 September 20<sup>th</sup>, 2025